INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/Consolidated_proposal.md

 ##### ApplicationProfile
 - For this element, use a codelist value (eg. `download`, `view`, etc) coming from the `Spatial data service type` metadata codelist: https://inspire.ec.europa.eu/metadata-codelist/SpatialDataServiceType
-- By using the above mentioned codelist values coming from the central INSPIRE Registry, it would imply that the described ResourceLocator URL would refer to an INSPIRE Spatial Data Service, fulfilling all the applicable Technical Guidelines requirements.
+- ~~By using the above mentioned codelist values coming from the central INSPIRE Registry, it would imply that the described ResourceLocator URL would refer to an INSPIRE Spatial Data Service, fulfilling all the applicable Technical Guidelines requirements.~~
+- By using the above mentioned codelist values coming from the central INSPIRE Registry, it would imply that you are fulfilling the new proposal on TG Requirement 1.8 (multiplicity 2..n) [described above](data-set-metadata).

-##### Function
+##### (discarded) Function
-- For this element, use the predefined ISO 19139 schema codelist `<gmd:CI_OnLineFunctionCode>`
+- ~~For this element, use the predefined ISO 19139 schema codelist `<gmd:CI_OnLineFunctionCode>`~~

-#### Use of the `gmd:function` element to distinguish the INSPIRE operations
+#### (discarded) Use of the `gmd:function` element to distinguish the INSPIRE operations

-In order to express the expected INSPIRE operation (and relative response), the `gmd:function` element shall be used.
-The available ISO 19139 codelist offers two values useful for this purpose: `information` and `download`.
+~~In order to express the expected INSPIRE operation (and relative response), the `gmd:function` element shall be used.
+The available ISO 19139 codelist offers two values useful for this purpose: `information` and `download`.~~

-In the current MD TG (v2.0) the Recommendation 5.4 suggest the use of 'information' regarding access point of an Invocable SDS.
+~~In the current MD TG (v2.0) the Recommendation 5.4 suggest the use of 'information' regarding access point of an Invocable SDS.~~

-To describe the linkage of a INSPIRE Get View/Download Service Metadata (eg. `GetCapabilities`) request, it shall be expressed with:
+~~To describe the linkage of a INSPIRE Get View/Download Service Metadata (eg. `GetCapabilities`) request, it shall be expressed with:~~
 ```xml
 <gmd:function>
     <gmd:CI_OnLineFunctionCode codeList="http://standards.iso.org/iso/19139/resources/gmxCodelists.xml#CI_OnLineFunctionCode" codeListValue="information" />
 </gmd:function>
 ```
-To describe the linkage of a INSPIRE Get Map / Get Spatial Data Set (eg. `GetMap` or `GetFeature`) request, it shall be expressed with:
+~~To describe the linkage of a INSPIRE Get Map / Get Spatial Data Set (eg. `GetMap` or `GetFeature`) request, it shall be expressed with:~~
 ```xml
 <gmd:function>
     <gmd:CI_OnLineFunctionCode codeList="http://standards.iso.org/iso/19139/resources/gmxCodelists.xml#CI_OnLineFunctionCode" codeListValue="download" />